 metricbeat serivce to start only after the

 kibana container is ready.
-The example used in this post is available in the spring-boot-log4j-2-scaffolding repository.
+The result of this post is available as a project in the spring-boot-log4j-2-scaffolding repository.
+When we’re done the project directory tree will look as follows:

 Docker Compose config